-Amazon's goal is to enable anyone with a quality product to sell on their platform.
-This makes gaining traction and selling product at volume difficult.
-There are a handful of sellers who win big and a long-tail of “losers” that hardly get anywhere.
+Amazon’s goal is to enable anyone with a quality product to sell on their platform.
+This makes gaining traction and selling products at volume difficult.
+There are a handful of sellers who win big and a long tail of “losers” that hardly get anywhere.
+And a way for a sure win is to hire an Amazon agency.

 There is a way out of this conundrum, though: hire an Amazon agency.
 Instead of trying to learn everything yourself, pass over the task of managing and growing your account to seasoned experts.
 These professionals know how to get your products into those coveted top spots and help your brand win.